 Setup a Review for Your Food Truck Design

 Contact your local city or state department tasked with reviewing all mobile kitchens and make an appointment to review your preliminary plans.
 Health and fire codes must be met.
 The kitchen area may need to be remodeled to satisfy requirements even if the truck had been licensed in the past.
 Regulations govern how far a food preparation area must be away from any sinks or electrical outlets, the installation of vents, and the size and temperature capacity of insta-hot water units.
 Make sure you receive a printed copy of all rules and regulations prior to designing the trucks kitchen space.
 Regulations vary from state to state.
 City or county ordinances may also apply.

 If you do not have the skills to layout or build your kitchen yourself employ the services of a mobile kitchen builder to design the kitchen, incorporating all building and health department rules that apply.

 Prior to purchasing equipment or commencing construction, in many municipalities the detailed drawings or blueprints must be reviewed and officially approved by both the health department and fire inspector.
 In many cities across the country the blueprints must include electrical wiring schematics, fire suppression equipment installation drawings, plumbing and electrical installation plans and a complete list of all building materials used in the completion of your food truck project.

 If you have any additional suggestions about mobile kitchen or food truck design, please share them in the comment section below.

-We hope these tips will help you in designing a well-thought out mobile kitchen to run your food truck business.
+We hope these tips will help those of you who want to know how to build a food truck from scratch or how to design a well-thought out mobile kitchen to run your food truck business.